 The benefit of passive ribbon mics is that they are fairly resistant to temperature and humidity.

 However, the downside is that their diaphragms can be easily stretched or snapped.

-Sharp particles of air have been known to tear a ribbon diaphragm or two, so care should be taken when moving a ribbon mic around.
+Sharp particles in the air have been known to tear a ribbon diaphragm or two, so care should be taken when moving a ribbon mic around.

-Shorting the connection to a ribbon mic when any kind of DC bias or phantom power is on the line can damage the ribbon as well.
-It’s best to avoid hot patching a ribbon mic altogether.
+Shorting the connection to a ribbon mic when any DC bias or phantom power is on the line can also damage the ribbon.
+It's best to avoid hot patching a ribbon mic altogether.

 Condenser microphone prices range from less than $0.01 (for bulk orders of cheap electret mics) to well over $10,000 (for vintage tube condenser microphones).
 There are condenser microphones at every price point in between these two loosely defined limits.

-Ribbon microphone prices range from under $100 for consumer-grade ribbon microphones to multiple thousand dollar for the high-end (mostly active) ribbon mics and vintage models.
+Ribbon microphone prices range from under $100 for consumer-grade ribbon microphones to multiple thousand dollars for the high-end (mostly active) ribbon mics and vintage models.